 The Flag Room was arguably demolished and replaced with a suspiciously similar replica.
 The grid-like 70's ceiling was removed with a generic ceiling with recessed lighting.
 Also added was some strange, lit plaques on the wall, which I don't have a picture of right now.

 Because the idea was to purge as much as the 1970s essence as possible, skylights were cut out and light could reach the lower level.
-The wood trim on everything was gone, with one exception: near the ramp outside the first level entrance of the bookstore (which was also altered, because the ramp was too steep originally for modern standards), is the wood carvings that was from the old MSC.
+The wood trim on everything was gone, with one exception: near the ramp outside the first level entrance of the bookstore (which was also altered, because the ramp was too steep originally for modern standards), has the wood carvings that was from the old MSC.

 In the basement area (now called the "Lower Level"), the huge MSC Bowling & Games was reduced to a few pool tables and some couches with TVs and "sound pods".
-Video games are available for rental.
+Video games were available for rental.
 The old Hullabaloo food court was replaced with the "Lower Level Dining" area.
 There was Cabo, a Tex-Mex inspired eatery.
 At one time, this was the only non-Rev's place open past four (and hence, mega-popular).
 I was looking forward to the description as advertised: Discover new Mexican offerings with a fresh twist, from mahi-mahi tacos with melon salsa to chicharron stuffed with zesty marinated pork and caramelized onions.
 That too was a wash, as they only had certain tacos certain days.
 Still, the "Taco Al Carbon" I had wasn't bad and was somewhere between the (late?
 I heard it closed) Rusty Taco and Fuego Tortilla Grill.
 The tortilla chips had mild seasoning, as well.
 I liked it overall, and made a plan to return in the fall semester.
 But by fall semester, Cabo had closed--at least in essence.
 With the signage intact, Cabo was serving up only a Freebirds-esque burrito for prices I was unwilling to pay.

 The back hallways of the basement (er, "Lower Level", again, but were actually on a mid-level) was also unfinished.
 The Choral Activities remained in the Commons, because their area wasn't done yet.
 The Board of Regents wing also wasn't done yet.
 I can't blame them for cutting a few corners, as construction was mostly complete and the seniors needed some time to see the new MSC, and they were impressed.
-The same goes for me and this article, not putting in as many pictures as I could have (but I've mostly corrected that).

 By August 2012, the MSC was complete and by September began a Grand Opening celebration, with many guest speakers.
 By this time, Panda Express, MacResource Center, and Copy Corner (another branded option) were all open.
 I even attended one of these events: I got to go to a talk by Dr. Jorge Cham, creator of Piled Higher and Deeper.
-Awesome indeed.